A one-stop guide on fixing hardware and software problems behind headphones not showing up on Windows 10.

 Try these solutions for different hardware issues:

+• Loose headphone jack: A loose headphone jack can interfere with your headphones’ connection to your computer.
 For instance, accumulated dust or debris inside the jack can hinder you from plugging the headphones properly.
 The result?
 Your headphones won’t get detected by your system.
+To know more about this, check out this comprehensive guide on how to fix a loose headphone jack.

-Finding your headphones’ specific hardware issue can be a difficult task, but is necessary for fixing them and preventing further damage.
+• Other headphone problems: If your problems don’t seem to be those outlined above, you might be dealing with other kinds of hardware problems.
 If you’re sure that your headphones are suffering from hardware issues (not software), yet don’t know the specific issue, check our ultimate guide on how to fix your broken headphones.
-This has all the most common issues one might face with handling headphones.

 How to Fix Headphones Not Showing Up In Windows 10: Software Issues